Vu Ngoc's Conjecture on focus-focus singular fibers with multiple pinched points: Abstract

 \section{Abstract}

-We classify, up to symplectomorphisms, a neighborhood of a singular fiber of an integrable system (which is proper and has connected fibers) containing $k > 1$ focus-focus critical points.
+We classify, up to fiberwise symplectomorphisms, a saturated neighborhood of a singular fiber of an integrable system (which is proper onto its image and has connected fibers) containing $k > 1$ focus-focus critical points.
 Our result shows that there is a one-to-one correspondence between such neighborhoods and $k$ formal power series, up to a $(\Z_2 \times D_k)$-action, where $D_k$ is the $k$-th dihedral group.
-The $k$ formal power series determine the dynamical behavior of the Hamiltonian vector fields $X_{f_1}, X_{f_2}$ associated to the components $f_1, f_2 \colon (M, \omega) \to \mathbb{R}$ of the integrable system on the symplectic manifold $(M,\omega)$ via the differential equation $\omega(X_{f_i}, \cdot) = \der f_i$, near the singular fiber containing the $k$ focus-focus critical points.
+The $k$ formal power series determine the dynamical behavior of the Hamiltonian vector fields associated to the components of the momentum map on the symplectic manifold $(M,\omega)$ near the singular fiber containing the $k$ focus-focus critical points.
 This proves a conjecture of San V{\~u} Ng{\d{o}}c from 2002.